latent-to/developer-docs/docs/getting-started/installation.md

 ---

 :::warning Install from Verified Sources
 Always double-check the package name and origin before installation.
-Use links and commands directly from our docs or GitHub releases to avoid malicious lookalikes.
+Use links and commands directly from our docs or official release announcements to avoid malicious lookalikes.
 :::

 ## Supported Python versions